Board of Directors

 Secretary: Sara Tekula

-Since 2004, Sara has has served as a brand development consultant, strategic business consultant, and publicist for nearly 50 different local businesses, start-ups and non profits in Hawai‘i.
+Since 2004, Sara has has served as a strategic business consultant, cause marketer and publicist for nearly 50 different local businesses, start-ups and nonprofits in Hawai‘i.
 She has produced and directed dozens of events, including The Noble Chef for the University of Hawai‘i Foundation and TEDxMaui, which she co-founded and directed.
 Since 2011, Sara has taught undergraduate business, management, and marketing courses at University of Hawaii Maui College, as part of the business department faculty.
-Sara has a degree in psychology and is passionate about the connections between people, nature, and creativity, as well as caring for and restoring native habitats in Hawai‘i and abroad.
-She is co-founder of Plant a Wish, a Maui-based native tree planting organization that has taken part in native habitat restoration in all 50 States, and she works full-time at Maui nonprofit The Merwin Conservancy, an organization co-founded by U.S. Poet Laureate and environmentalist W.S.
+Sara has a degree in psychology from the University of Southern California, studies the connections between people, nature, and creativity, and is deeply passionate about caring for and restoring native habitats in Hawai‘i and abroad.
+She is co-founder of Plant a Wish, a Maui-based native tree planting organization that has taken part in native habitat restoration in all 50 States, and she works full-time as Director of Programs & Communications for Maui nonprofit The Merwin Conservancy, an organization co-founded by U.S. Poet Laureate and environmentalist W.S.
 Merwin and his wife Paula Merwin.

 Treasurer: Brad Eichhorst M.D.